romainl/minivimrc/README.md

 It contains only what *I* consider to be the most basic settings *I* need in order to make Vim comfortable.
 The whole thing could be condensed in a one liner, probably, but it’s clearer that way.

-    filetype plugin indent on          " filetype detection and settings syntax on                          " syntax highlighting
+    set nocompatible                   " not strictly necessary but useful in some scenarii filetype plugin indent on          " filetype detection and settings syntax on                          " syntax highlighting
-    silent! runtime macros/matchit.vim " matchit comes with Vim set nocompatible                   " not strictly necessary but useful in some scenarii set backspace=indent,eol,start     " let the backspace key work "normally" set hidden                         " hide unsaved buffers
+    runtime macros/matchit.vim         " matchit comes with Vim set backspace=indent,eol,start     " let the backspace key work "normally" set hidden                         " hide unsaved buffers
     set incsearch                      " incremental search rules